thaistamae/levelup-server/README.md

 - [Larissa](https://github.com/gilgameshr3rr) is a catwoman and a full-stack developer.

-- [Thais](https://github.com/thaistamae) is a fairy from São Paulo.
+- [Thais](https://github.com/thaistamae) is an expert in numbers and a full-stack developer who is quick to deal with different codes.

 - [Joe](https://github.com/jdc212) is a coding candidate currently learning JavaScript, HTML/CSS.
 He's into media and tech.